joost/phony_rails/README.md

 validates_plausible_phone :phone_number, presence: true, with: /^\+\d+/
 ```

 the i18n key is `:improbable_phone`.
-Languages supported by default: de, en, fr, it, ja, kh, tr, ua and ru.
+Languages supported by default: de, en, fr, it, ja, kh, nl, tr, ua and ru.

 You can also validate if a number has the correct country number: